 While it’s often fun to experiment with each other’s bodies, you should always get permission first.
 If they aren’t enjoying it or say no and you continue, this is a sexual assault.
 That’s never sexy.
 Communication can lead to increased intimacy because you each care about the other.

-Sometimes, masturbation is important in a sexual relationship because it helps you each understand your own bodies and what works for you.
+Sometimes, masturbation is important in a sexual relationship because it helps you understand your body and what works for you.

 Ways to Have Safer Sex